-Boring story, Christopher Lee lifelessly reading his boring lines, a fair amount of nudity by our two lead actresses, meh acting, slow as molasses pace, that one dude from MARK OF THE DEVIL, disappointing ending.
+Boring story, Christopher Lee lifelessly reading his boring lines, a fair amount of nudity by our two lead actresses, average acting, slow as molasses pace, that one dude from MARK OF THE DEVIL, a disappointing ending.

 On the one hand, I admired the filmmakers for trying to adapt something by de Sade, but on the other hand, they did such a poor job of it that if de Sade was still alive, he probably would have hated it for being so tame.
 Skip it.

 John Candy plays a unlikable slob who sucks at his job so much that they force him to take a paid summer vacation.
 Once in the fictional Citrus Cove, Florida, Candy does everything wrong right from the beginning.
 Including, on the very first day, moving into the wrong house (how does that even happen?!) and then getting into very public argument in a restaurant with one of the most powerful guys in town (Richard Crenna)...who also just happens to be the landlord of the house he's supposed to be in.
 The insane consequences don't stop there!
 Ohhh, no...Candy also sucks so bad at sailing that he accidentally punctures a hole in the side of Crenna's boat.
 After that, he takes sailing lessons from a local restaurant owner (Rip Torn) and then races Crenna in the annual Citrus Cove Regatta.
 Crenna has won the last 7 years.